krishnavaleti/EmployeeServiceFullStackApplication/README.md

 	b. give command
 		npm start

 	c.
-Open the below URL in browser http://localhost:3000
+Open the URL below in browser http://localhost:3000

 8. Test Kafka and backend

 	a.
-Test backend with postman with below data and with URL: _http://localhost:8080/employees/publish_
+Test backend with Postman with below data and with URL: _http://localhost:8080/employees/publish_

     {
 			"name": "Testername 1",